centau/ecr/tut/crashcourse.md

 `removing` is fired *before* the component is removed.

-These events are useful for queuing entities that have had specific components changed for processing in one go.
+These events are useful for queuing entities that have had specific components changed for later processing in one go.

-`ECR` takes this a step further and provides a method for basic change tracking for you.
+`ECR` takes this a step further and provides a method for basic change tracking.

 ## Observers